 - 1/3 cup cold water

-- 2 packets stevia, or sweetener to taste*
+- Stevia (or sweetener of choice) to taste*

 - 1 tsp vanilla extract

-- Pour into a glass drizzled with honey, or mix honey into shake.
+Pour into a glass drizzled with honey and garnish with more walnuts (optional).

 *Sub other sweeteners, such as honey, maple syrup, agave, splenda, or truvia.